leigero/pour-decisions/apps/tonic-docs/README.md

 ## Editing Tips

 - Update design tokens and component styles in `libs/tonic`.
-The docs site automatically picks up changes after recompiling.
+Re-run the docs build to pick up changes.
-- Keep additional doc-only tweaks in `styles/docs.scss` to avoid leaking showcase-specific overrides back into the design system.
+- Keep doc-only tweaks in `styles/docs.scss` so they do not leak into consuming applications.
-- When adding new examples, stay within semantic HTML so the page can double as accessibility reference material.
+- Use semantic HTML when adding examples; the docs double as accessibility reference material.